 The good thing about being based in Alabama is that Barber Motorsports Park is right there.
 To get an idea of what they needed to do, Team HMA brought an ex-media car Type R to the track to see what it could do, and what needed to be improved.
 HMA had been looking for something new after running their Accord in Pirelli World Challenge for the past three years.
 The fact that everyone on the team works for Honda put them at an advantage when it came to developing race parts for the Type R.

 Looking at the list of past driver’s championship winners reveals the Subaru Levorg took first in 2017, and a Chevrolet Cruze won in 2010.
 The Ford Mustang and the Chevrolet Camaro finished first in 1965 and 1973, respectively.
 Each Civic Type R goes through a 300-hour transformation process in an Italian factory to become a TCR.
 All information contained herein applies to U.S. vehicles only.
-Get all the latest news, reviews and exclusives, direct to your inbox.
+Get all the latest news, overviews and exclusives, direct to your inbox.

 Enhance Your Experience with Cookies